 1. Convertible Sofa Beds That Do Double Duty

 One of the best ways to save space in an RV is with furniture that multitasks.
-A convertible sofa bed can serve as both a seating area during the day and a sleeping spot at night.
-You get comfort, functionality, and more floor space between naps.
+A convertible sofa bed gives you a seating area during the day and a sleeping spot at night, so you get comfort, function, and more open floor between naps.
+I’ve seen this work beautifully in studio-style layouts where versatility is everything, and it tends to be the first piece full-time travelers fall in love with.
+If you’re still mapping out your floor plan, these smart tiny camper floor plan ideas pair nicely with a flexible sofa setup.

 Style Notes